jaqarrick/plex-cli/README.md

-# plex-dl
+# plex-cli

-`plex-dl` is a command-line interface utility for downloading media files from a Plex server.
+`plex-cli` is a command-line interface utility for downloading media files from a Plex server.

 ## Table of Contents